observatorium/api/README.md

   -tenants.config string
     	Path to the tenants file. (default "tenants.yaml") -tls.cipher-suites string
     	Comma-separated list of cipher suites for the server.
-Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).If omitted, the default Go cipher suites will be used.Note that TLS 1.3 ciphersuites are not configurable.
+Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
+If omitted, the default Go cipher suites will be used.
+Note that TLS 1.3 ciphersuites are not configurable.
   -tls.healthchecks.server-ca-file string
-    	File containing the TLS CA against which to verify servers.If no server CA is specified, the client will use the system certificates.
+    	File containing the TLS CA against which to verify servers.
+If no server CA is specified, the client will use the system certificates.
   -tls.min-version string
     	Minimum TLS version supported.
 Value must match version names from https://golang.org/pkg/crypto/tls/#pkg-constants. (default "VersionTLS13")
   -tls.reload-interval duration